 Tax Loss Harvesting

-Tax loss harvesting can be a helpful tool for reducing your capital gains liability but it will only work for certain investments.
-For example, it generally won’t work with any tax-sheltered retirement account but for when trying to reduce taxes in retirement you must look at all of your assets and reduce the liability on each as much as possible.
+Tax loss harvesting can be a helpful tool for reducing your capital gains liability, but it will only work for certain investments.
+For example, it generally won’t work with any tax-sheltered retirement account.

-Did you know that your Social Security benefits may be taxable?
+Your Social Security benefits may be taxable.
 It depends on your income.
-If your combined income is less than $25,000 if you’re single or less than $34,000 if you’re married, your benefits aren’t taxable.
-If you exceed these thresholds, the IRS applies a complicated formula that may make up to 85 percent of your benefits taxable.
+If your total income is less than $25,000 if you’re single, or less than $34,000 if you’re married, your benefits aren’t taxable.
+If you exceed these thresholds, the IRS applies a formula that can make up to 85% of your benefits taxable.

-You have 2 choices if you want to avoid paying taxes on your benefits: stop working or work only enough to stay below the threshold or delay taking benefits as long as you can.
+If you want to avoid paying taxes on your benefits: stop working, work only enough to stay below the threshold, or delay taking benefits as long as you can.
 Once you reach age 70, it no longer makes sense to delay benefits.
-To learn if delaying taking Social Security benefits makes sense for you, read here.

-Although it may not impact most peoples’ retirement strategy, sometimes the IRS offers relief to people who suffered losses from a natural disaster.
-For example, some victims of the 2017 California wildfires can claim uninsured or unreimbursed disaster-related losses in the year that the loss occurred (2017) or the prior year (2016).
+Although it does not impact most individuals' retirement strategy, the IRS sometimes offers relief to people who suffered losses from a natural disaster.
+For example, some victims of the 2018 California wildfires can claim uninsured or unreimbursed disaster-related losses in the year that the loss occurred.
 This applies to personal and business-related losses and could open up possibilities for some of the strategies above.
-Monitor the IRS page about disaster-related tax relief.

 As you save more and your wealth builds, tax planning can become so complicated that you can’t do it alone.
 You’ll probably need the help of a financial planner, tax attorney, and most likely an estate planner.
 Although there are plenty of articles to help you understand the basics of tax planning, don’t hesitate to gain the help of a professional long before you reach retirement age.